ytopt-team/autotune/Benchmarks/ECP-Apps/readme.md

 ```

 # ytopt Install instructions
-The ytopt autotuning framework requires the following components: ConfigSpace, CConfigSpace (optional), scikit-optimize, autotune, and ytopt.
+The ytopt autotuning framework requires the following components: ConfigSpace, scikit-optimize, autotune, and ytopt.
+This installation should be very quick.

 * We recommend creating isolated Python environments on your local machine using [conda](https://docs.conda.io/projects/conda/en/latest/index.html), for example, create a conda environment yt as follows: